-The Best Spots for Indian Food in Barcelona
+The Best Restaurants for Indian Food in Barcelona

 One wouldn’t say Barcelona is known for its Indian food, but for a European city they really have a lot of Oriental cuisine to bring to the table.